-- 1600-1800 words (excluding reference list). - Must address one of the set questions available on iLearn. - Use at least six MAS105 unit readings. - Use at least four scholarly sources found through independent research (cannot be a reading from another unit). - Full bibliographical details for the sources used must be given through in-text referencing and reference list in Harvard style.
-Students should consult the referencing guide provided on iLearn.
+- 1600-1800 words (excluding question and reference list). - Must address one of the set questions available on iLearn (include this question at the start of your essay). - Use at least six MAS105 unit readings. - Use at least four scholarly sources found through independent research (cannot be a reading from another unit).
+Broader reading within the disciplines of media, communications and cultural studies will be highly valued. - Full bibliographical details for the sources used must be given through in-text referencing and reference list in Harvard style.
+Students need to refer to the referencing guide provided on iLearn.

-Submission
+Submission instructions